 Did you know that social media content is discoverable in legal matters?
 In fact, attorneys have the right to collect this content to support their cases.
 With more than 2.3 billion Facebook accounts and 1 billion Instagram users in the world today, it’s no surprise that data from social media platforms is regularly requested in litigation.

-We recently hosted a webinar in partnership with ACEDS to explain how Social Media Discovery™ can help find the smoking gun that makes a case.
+We recently hosted a webinar in partnership with ACEDS to explain how Social Media Investigations™ can help find the smoking gun that makes a case.
 If you missed it, you can view the entire webinar here.